m-waqas007/docify-app/README.md

-# Docify 🗂️
+# 🗂️ Docify

 Docify is a sleek, animated document UI mini-app built with **React**, **Tailwind CSS**, and **Framer Motion**.
-It demonstrates draggable document cards with conditional rendering, icons, and interactive tag buttons like "Download Now" or "Upload".
+It simulates draggable document cards with interactive animations and status indicators — perfect as a UI/UX concept or a creative playground for frontend practice.

 ## 🚀 Features